intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/pipeline/plugins/video/face_animation/README.md

 ## Acknowledgements

-This example is adapted from [SadTalker](https://github.com/OpenTalker/SadTalker).
+This plugin is mostly adapted from [SadTalker](https://github.com/OpenTalker/SadTalker).
 We thank the related authors for their great work!